911 Dispatch Position

 Hiring Status

-Bellingham Police - WhatCOMM 911 Dispatcher has 6 vacancies.
+Bellingham Police - What-Comm Public Safety Telecommunicator (Dispatch) has 9 vacancies.

 This process is an open and continuous examination.
 Applications will be reviewed as they are received on an ongoing basis.
 Candidates will be notified of their rank and score regularly as incoming applications are reviewed.